steffen-wedig/heo_relax/README.md

 ```
 wget -P ./data https://github.com/ACEsuit/mace-mp/releases/download/mace_omat_0/mace-omat-0-medium.model
 ```
-and then run the evaluation
+and then run the evaluation, where DATA_DIR contains the OMAT and finetuned model.
 ```
-python scripts/evaluate_models.py
+python scripts/evaluate_models.py --dir <DATA_DIR>
 ```

 The geometry relaxation dumps trajectories, which can be converted to xyz and subsequently visualized in ovito or others.